unahouExosite/docs/gwe/gateway-engine/gateway_engine_gwe.md

 # Gateway Engine (gwe) README

-Welcome to Gateway Engine by Exosite.

 Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
 In the IoT context, a 'gateway' can be loosely defined as any device that serves as a communication broker for other devices.
 Gateways, in this context, often bridge the gap between an IoT platform (Exosite) and some a collection of devices that don't posses the ability of internet (HTTP/CoAP/MQTT) communications.

-This README document is included with other detailed Edge Gateway documentation [here.](http://gateway-engine.exosite.io)

-## Overview
+# Overview

 It is often the case that a gateway appears as a component in many IoT applications.
 Gateway Engine is an out-of-the-box solution for developing and supporting custom IoT gateways for as long as hardware will allow.

 Internet gateways often run some flavor of Linux and, as such, have a Python environment.
 Leveraging this fact, Gateway Engine is a program written in Python that provides you (the developer) with the ability to develop your specific IoT business needs instead of repeatable gateway logic.
 Gateway software often performs the same functions because the needs are often the same.

-## Key Features
+# Key Features

 Gateway Engine was created by Exosite out of the necessity for the following (but not limited to):

- - Application Hosting
+*  Application Hosting
- - OTA Application Management
+*  OTA Application Management
- - OS/Filesystem Metadata Collection
+*  OS/Filesystem Metadata Collection
- - Exosite Device API Client
+*  Exosite Device API Client
- - Bandwidth Telemetrics (Beta)
+*  Bandwidth Telemetrics (Beta)

-## Installation, Configuration and First Start
+# Installation, Configuration and First Start

 Gateway Engine can be installed in several different ways.
 Depending on the target environment, installing via a **build** is preferable to installing from source.
 Whichever method you use it is important to note that if using a non-built version, the **__version__**'s from the Exosite Device API Client (`device-client`) and the `GatewayEngine` module will not be traceable to source code version in git at the time of the build.
 This can make debugging and root-cause analysis difficult if not impossible in field-deployed, production systems.

-### From a Release Package
+## From a Release Package

 After downloading a release build of Gateway Engine from [the release areas](https://gateway-engine.exosite.io/release_packages.html#id2), follow these simple steps to copy it to your gateway and configure for use with your Murano Product:

-#### Copy Gateway Engine to Gateway
+### Copy Gateway Engine to Gateway

 Using the `scp` command, remotely copy Gateway Engine to the `/opt` directory.